ruby4785/Global-Hotels-and-Resorts-GHR-Analysis-/README.md

 # Global Hotels and Resorts GHR Analyis

-This project was developed as part of Business Analytics Competition held by Saunders College Of Business at Rochester Institute Of Technology
+This project was developed as a part of Business Analytics Competition held by Saunders College Of Business at Rochester Institute Of Technology

 ## Scenario